Jbays/js-basic-training/overview.md

 Successful applicants can solve the coding challenge below.

-###Coding Challenge
+### Coding Challenge
 1. Write a function called locateHighestSum

-####Description
-* As input, locateHighestSum should take an array.
-* As output, locateHighestSum should find the element with the highest sum.
-Then return that element's index.
-* In case of ties, return the highest index.

 ```javascript
 let sampleArr = ["111","222","333","999","636363","9792","123"];
 locateHighestSum(sampleArr) // ==> 5
 ```

+#### Description
-⋅⋅1.
-As input, locateHighestSum should take an array.
+* As input, locateHighestSum should take an array.

-⋅⋅2.
-As output, locateHighestSum should find the element with the highest sum.
+* As output, locateHighestSum should find the element with the highest sum.
 Then return that element's index.

-⋅⋅3.
-In case of ties, return the highest index.
+* In case of ties, return the highest index.

-###Extra Credit
+### Extra Credit

-2. Higher-Order Functions
+1. Higher-Order Functions

 [Eloquent JavaScript Ch.
 5](http://eloquentjavascript.net/05_higher_order.html)